A Guide to Security Awareness Training for Businesses

 - Training content should be mapped to the National Institute of Standards and Technology (NIST) cybersecurity framework.

-- Reporting, analytics and assessments to quantify training impact and detect employee-related risks before breaches occur.
+- Reporting, analytics and security assessments to quantify training impact and detect employee-related risks before breaches occur.

 - Ongoing support in program implementation and design, execution and reporting.